Romain Febvre

-Romain Febvre (born 31 December 1991) is a French professional motocross racer.
-He has competed in the FIM Motocross World Championships since 2012.
-Febvre is notable for winning the 2015 & 2025 MXGP World Championships.
+Romain Febvre (born 31 December 1991) is a French professional motocross racer.He has competed in the FIM Motocross World Championships since 2012 and is a two-time MXGP World Champion.

 He was a member of the winning French team at the Motocross des Nations in 2015, 2016, 2017 & 2023.

 Motocross career

 Born in Epinal, France, Febvre competed in motocross and supermoto as a youth, winning the 2007 French 125cc Supermoto national championship.
 In 2011, he won the 2011 European Motocross Championship.
 He then progressed to the MX2 class of the world championship with his best result being a third-place finish in the 2014 MX2 championship while riding for the Wilvo Nestaan Husqvarna Factory Racing team.

 2015

-In his debut MXGP season, Romain Febvre delivered a sensational performance, clinching the world title with two rounds to spare.
-Riding for Yamaha Factory Racing Yamalube., he secured 15 moto wins and 8 overall GP victories including the MXGP of France, demonstrating remarkable consistency and skill throughout the season.
-His triumph marked him as the first rookie to win the premier class championship since 2007.
+In his debut MXGP season, Romain Febvre clinched the world title with two rounds to spare.
+Riding for Yamaha Factory Racing Yamalube, he secured 15 moto wins and 8 overall GP victories including the MXGP of France.
+He was the first rookie to win the premier class championship since 2007.